Indian Data Relay Satellite System: Payload

 The deployable antenna system will interface with the satellite by means of a deployable, pointing and tracking mechanism along with a S band rotary joint.
 Satellites might carry optical communication payload for increased data security and high transfer rates.

 Satellites

 Launch

-IDRSS was approved by Government of India and had funds allocated in budget of 2019-20.
-CMS-04 would be the first spacecraft in the IDRSS constellation, and its launch is currently scheduled for 2023.
+IDRSS was approved by the Government of India and had funds allocated in budget of 2019-20.
+CMS-04 would be the first spacecraft in the IDRSS constellation, and its launch is currently scheduled for 2025-26.